Emmely2008/CV/README.md

 What I became particularly good at:

 - This is where I learned web development and programming by working with it practically.

+## Language Skills
+- Swedish (mother tongue)
+- English (fluent
+- Danish (fluent) - I have worked in Denmark with the Danish language for three years.